ringcentral/ringcentral-api-docs/docs/voice/supervision-api.md

 What will happen is, it will make the Supervisor device join the existing Customer-Agent session silently and now the Supervisor can listen or stream the audio.

-To verify that the supervisor has joined the call you can use the , Account level presence API `/restapi/v1.0/account/:accountId/presence?detailedTelephonyState=true&sipData=true`  and see that additonal party has been added to the existing agent Session.
+To verify that the supervisor has joined the call you can use the, account level presence API and see that additonal party has been added to the existing agent session:

+`GET /restapi/v1.0/account/:accountId/presence?detailedTelephonyState=true&sipData=true`

+The party will appear in the `activeCalls` list such as the following example:

 ```
 "activeCalls": [